-Freemium + Upsell allows a product/service to be accessed immediately by a subscriber and for free with the potential and opportunity to upsell a paid subscription to the customer later on.
-All that is needed from the customer to begin with is their customer information.
-A key advantage of the freemium model is that it is very attractive for new customers because they do not have to make any monetary commitment to begin with.
-This means with the right marketing, it should be easy to acquire new subscribers.
+Freemium and Upsell allow a version of the product or service to be accessed immediately by a subscriber for free with the potential and opportunity to upsell a paid subscription to the customer at a later stage.
+All that is needed from the customer, to begin with, is their customer information with or without payment details.
+The key advantage of the freemium model is that it is attractive to new customers because they do not have to make any monetary commitment at the start of the lifecycle.

 - Limited features, such as the limits on the free version of Slack that are not present in the paid versions

-• Limited capacity, such as the limit of 5GB of free storage on iCloud
+- Limited capacity, such as the limit of 5GB of free storage on iCloud

-Software providers can also use an ‘open core’ model, in which a feature-limited free version is open-source software, but versions with additional features are commercial software.
-An example of the freemium + upsell pricing strategy is YouTube Premium, formerly YouTube Red.
-YouTube is the ubiquitous video streaming platform which has been supported by advertising revenue since 2006.
-YouTube Premium is a monthly subscription of €11.99, which gives access to an ad-free version of YouTube, as well as exclusive original content and other features, like the ability to have videos playing in the background or downloaded to watch offline.
-YouTube Premium also bundles its video streaming platform with a new YouTube Music app, which is a streaming service similar to Apple Music or Spotify.
+Software providers can also consider a similar model that YouTube carries, in which joining the community is for free and subscribers have unlimited access to video resources.
+At any point in time, they can choose to upgrade to YouTube Premium to further improve their own user experience.
+YouTube is the ubiquitous video streaming platform that is supported by advertising revenue since 2006.
+YouTube Premium is a monthly subscription of €11.99 that gives access to an ad-free version of YouTube and exclusive original content and other features, like the ability to have videos playing in the background or downloaded to watch offline.
+YouTube Premium also bundles its video streaming platform with a new YouTube Music app that is a streaming service similar to Apple Music or Spotify.

 Customer engagement that drives upsells

 Once there is a list of subscribers, it is up to the business to ensure that it engages with customers at the right time to persuade the added value of the full subscription package.
 When it comes to designing the freemium package, there are two things to keep in mind:–